resistics/resistics/docs/source/formats/timeseries/ascii-timeseries.rst

     :lines: 1-17
     :lineno-start: 1

 The :python:`chan2FileMap` is a dictionary that maps channel names to the actual data files.
-The call to :meth:`~resistics.ioHandlers.dataWriter.DataWriter.writeTemplateHeaderFiles` needs to specify several parameters:
+The call to :meth:`~resistics.time.writer.TimeWriter.writeTemplateHeaderFiles` needs to specify several parameters:

 - The channels as a list of strings
 - The map from the channel name to the data file